plainspooky/inliner/examples/msx/README.md

 # Examples for MSX

-There are few examples of MSX-BASIC programs I've written using the Inliner's syntax.
+There are few examples of programs using Inlier's syntax.

 ## brainfuck.bas